 Having an online business makes you incredibly reliant on the internet and when you are in parts of the world where the connection is not great, well it gets tough.
 Most of all productivity drops which creates stress for us.
 Trying to meet deadlines and keep things up to date can be a struggle, but it’s all part of the job I guess.

 ~ Reaching Everest Base Camp in Tibet ~

 What Did We Spend

-For the first 180 days of travel we had a running average of $128 per day.
+For the first 180 days of travel, we had a running average of $128 per day.
 For the year total, 365 days of travel, we had a running average of $116 per day.
-This is a total number for the 2 of us and includes absolutely everything.
-All transport, including air, activities, accommodation and meals.
+This is the total number for the 2 of us and includes absolutely everything.
+All transport, including air, activities, accommodation, and meals.

 In addition to that, we have had some incredible partnerships over the year and opportunities to work with some of the best companies in the industry.
 This has enabled us to visit places we may not have considered.
 We have some exciting partnerships to announce soon as well.

 Random Stats from 1 Year RTW Travel

 New Zealand, Australia, Indonesia, Malaysia, South Korea, China, Tibet (Technically part of China, but to us it’s separate), Hong Kong, USA, Vietnam, Philippines, Malaysian Borneo, Cambodia, Thailand, Myanmar, Singapore, Maldives, and Sri Lanka.